QUBO++ Simple Graph Drawing Library and Solving the Maximum Independent Set (MIS) Problem

 }

+For a vector x of N = 16 binary variables, the expressions objective, constraint, and f are constructed according to the above QUBO formulation.
 The Exhaustive Solver is then used to find an optimal solution for f, which is stored in sol.
 The values of objective and constraint evaluated at sol are printed.

 A qbpp::graph::GraphDrawer object, graph, is created next.
 In the loop over i, a qbpp::graph::Node object is created with label i, and its color is set to 0 or 1 depending on the value of x[i] in sol via the color() member function.
 Each node is added to graph using add_node().

 Similarly, in the loop over edges, an qbpp::graph::Edge(e.first, e.second) object is created for each edge and added to graph using add_edge().
-Finally, graph.write("mis.png") renders the graph and writes the resulting image to mis.png.
+Finally, graph.write("mis.svg") renders the graph and writes the resulting image to mis.svg.

 This program produces the following output: